 Writing An Internship Cover Letter, Step by Step (With Examples)

-A typical cover letter for an internship should include five sections:
+A typical cover letter for an internship program should include six sections:

 - A header